Dom-aka-Doke/Neoware-CA2-Splash-Free-BIOS/README.md

 # Neoware CA2 - Splash Free BIOS
 This is a BIOS file for Neoware CA2 without that annoying splash screen.

-Simply burn this file to a SST39SF020A @PLCC32, carefully remove your stock BIOS and place the new one in.
+Simply burn CA2_BIOS_NO_SPLASH.BIN to a SST39SF020A @PLCC32, carefully remove your stock BIOS and place the new one in.
 That's all!

 You can also overwrite your stock BIOS, but be sure to back it up before flashing!